Hugging Face: The Open-Source Heart of Modern AI

 Hugging Face is pioneering the next generation of AI applications through agentic systems and deeply integrated developer tools.

-HuggingChat (launched October 2024) provides Hugging Face's free answer to ChatGPT, with a critical difference: users choose from diverse pools of open-source models rather than being locked to a single proprietary system.
+HuggingChat launched in April 2023 as Hugging Face's free, open-source answer to ChatGPT, with a critical difference: users could pick from a pool of open-source models rather than being locked to a single proprietary system.

 smolagents: Lightweight Agentic Framework